My Testimony

 …So I ended up with an entire week at home, just me and God, walking hand-in-hand through the fire.

-All I can tell you, is that I fell asleep... and I woke up 7 hours later.
+All I can tell you, is that I fell asleep, and I woke up 7 hours later.

 Every ounce of withdrawals was gone.
 It all just stopped.

 I remember sitting up and thinking to myself, "This can't be right.
 This doesn't make sense.
 God, I need to suffer.
 I've rejected you my whole life.
-I deserve to suffer, it's the least I can do."
+I deserve to suffer.
+It's the least I can do."

 The darkness was finally gone.

 For 2 days after this, Jesus and I celebrated non-stop.
 We danced, we sang.
-I cried happy tears and worshipped him with my face to the floor.
+I cried happy tears and worshipped Him with my face to the floor.
 I could not see Him, but again, I knew, that I knew, that I knew...
 He was RIGHT THERE with me.
 Right beside me.
 Filling every corner of my home with divine, supernatural love.

 On the 5th morning, I woke up and I had the most intense desire to paint again - something I prepared to give up when all of this started.
 Every story online that talked about coming off of drugs told me that if I had any hobbies, you would most likely not do those anymore once you're sober, because the creative spark would be gone.
 Your brain essentially has to learn how to be happy and creative on it's own again, because your dopamine and serotonin receptors have been solely working off of drugs.
 I had only ever painted while high.
 In the past, I painted some normal things, but many weird, obscure, lustful and dark things.